IbrahimElkhatib/capacitor-plugin-mocklocation/README.md

 # capacitor-plugin-mocklocation

+This plugin detects mock locations in Android

-This plugin detect mock location in Android
+This plugin get mock location in Android api < 18 AND api >= 18

+## Supported Platforms

+- Android

 ## Install